 That's the first truth I wanted to urge this morning.
 The second is this: Your power to give a compassionate witness about Jesus to unbelievers will grow in direct proportion to how precious Jesus is to you in 1982.
 Notice in 1 Peter 2 how our text continues in verse 9.
 You who believe and feel the preciousness of Christ "are a chosen race, a royal priesthood, a holy nation, God's own people, that you may declare the wonderful deeds of him who called you out of darkness into his marvelous light."
 Another good translation would be, "that we might declare his excellencies."
 The text explicitly says that God chose us and made us his new people for the purpose of telling people about his excellencies, specifically, about how wonderful it is to be brought from darkness to light.
 Or to put it another way, we have been chosen in order to declare how precious Jesus is to us.
 Therefore, I also infer from the text that our power to make that declaration will increase in direct proportion to how precious Jesus really is to us.
 You cannot bear a credible witness to the value of anything if you do not feel its value.
 Therefore the most important question we can ask ourselves if we hope to reap a harvest in 1982 is: How much is Jesus worth?

-Over the next year Alan and I only exchanged pleasantries on the run, and I remember missing one terrific opportunity to speak of Jesus when I helped him put his canoe away.
-But during that year I could hardly ever go to God in prayer without Alan coming to mind.
+Over the next year Allen and I only exchanged pleasantries on the run, and I remember missing one terrific opportunity to speak of Jesus when I helped him put his canoe away.
+But during that year I could hardly ever go to God in prayer without Allen coming to mind.
 Every time I sought power and blessing and asked, "God, is there anything standing between us?"
-Alan came to mind.
+Allen came to mind.
 I felt repeated pangs of guilt for not speaking to him of the most important thing in the world.

 I didn't feel right about calling again for some time.
 A new idea was starting to form, namely, a more personal face-to-face visit.
 The first time I saw him since August was at our neighborhood Thanksgiving open house.
 It was in a crowded living room, and it was too impersonal, I felt, to ask about the booklet.
 He sat on the floor and was very friendly.
 I was encouraged that he felt free to come.